-1 Across Reception, Y1-4, attainment gaps in core subjects exist for some PP children compared to non-PP children.
-This particularly evident in Year 3 and 4 whose pupils had their Reception/Year 1 year greatly disrupted by the first Covid-19 Lockdown.
-2 Due to the locality of our school, our disadvantaged pupils have increased barriers to and limited opportunity to learn about different cultures when compare to non-disadvantaged pupils, compounded further due to lack of enrichment opportunities during school closure.
-3 All pupils including disadvantaged pupils have missed the opportunities to develop their social and emotional skills due to national lockdown.
-Including listening skills, independence skills, gross and fine motor skills as well as self belief.
-4 Some children in receipt of Pupil Premium have limited life experiences beyond their home and immediate community, creating a 'cultural capital' disadvantage.
-They may also have limited access to books, libraries and technology (such as computers, Wi-Fi etc.) 5 On average, pupils eligible for Pupil Premium Grand have lower attendance and punctuality than other pupils at Humshaugh First School.
+Challenge number Detail of challenge 1 Across Reception, Y1-4, attainment gaps in core subjects exist for some PP children compared to non-PP children.
+2 Due to the locality of our school, our disadvantaged pupils have increased barriers to and limited opportunity to learn about different cultures when compare to non-disadvantaged pupils, compounded further due to lack of enrichment opportunities.
+3 Some children in receipt of Pupil Premium have limited life experiences beyond their home and immediate community, creating a 'cultural capital' disadvantage.
+They may also have limited access to books, libraries and technology (such as computers, Wi-Fi etc.) 4 On average, pupils eligible for Pupil Premium Grand have lower attendance and punctuality than other pupils at Humshaugh First School.